emacs: Managing projects

 install commands.
 As we can pass it a function, we can define behaviour depending on the

-current opened buffer, etc. One assumption that we can make is that a ko
+current opened buffer, etc. One assumption that we can make is that a ko project is also a

-go
+go project.

 - configure